-Is it really the mattress that’s causing it?
+Is it the mattress that’s causing it?
 Do a mini-investigation.
 When it comes to back pain, there are a lot of possible causes.

 Some are less obvious causes.
-It can be your shoes (they’re worn out, and they didn’t wear evenly).
+It can be your shoes (they’re worn out and didn’t wear evenly).
 It can be a lot of physical work in one day when you’re not used to it.
 It can be that you’ve put on too much weight recently.
 It can be a pulled muscle, to name a few ideas.

 Maybe it’s your bedtime habits?
 If so, a new mattress isn’t going to help.

-If the mattress is old, if it has a depression in the middle, if you know you tend to sleep in the same spot, if you don’t do mattress maintenance
+If the mattress is old, if it has a depression in the middle, if you know you tend to sleep in the same spot, if you don’t do mattress maintenance.

 Try to determine how old your current mattress is